ibm-client-engineering/solution-wxo/docs/3-Script Details/Walkthrogh.md

 ```

 ### Responses
-The responses from ServiceNow reference a schema to give only the wanted information
+The responses from ServiceNow reference a schema to give only the wanted information.
+See [Sample Outputs](outputs) for more.

 ```yaml
 responses: